robinrm/sveltekit-and-erecht24-API-v2/README.md

 ## Testing the project

-to test the project use
+to test the project use:

 ```bash
 npm run dev